peteeveleigh/duminonos/README.md

 On the subject of templates, these are a bit mangled as I was trying out some ideas for structuring templates.

 Oh, and it uses Tailwind CDN just for speed.
 Not keen.

+Images and product names belong to Dominos and are used here for simple demonstration purposes.